SemMTM/pinterest-clone/TESTING.md

 **Solution**

 Use Cloudinary parameters to integrate dynamic resizing and optimisation of images.
+Add server-side image compression and conversion to JPEG.

 **Issue**